ada-ros/tutorial-aeic21/Exercises.md

    * **Note**: since the compilation is now happening *in-tree*, everything will be recompiled and the final executables will be in the source tree, and not in the `build` or `install ` folders.
 Keep this in mind to run the appropriate final binaries in case of changes.
    * The advantage of editing this way is that now `colcon` is not needed to make changes and rebuild, and `gprbuild` will indeed recompile only the required sources for any changes.
 This is in general much faster.
 Also, navigation through Ada sources with Ctrl+Click is much more robust in GNATstudio vs VSCode.

-6. Verify that only minimal recompilation is happening by opening, for example, `sol_publisher_static.adb` in the root project (`Tut21_Solutions`) and modifying some of the strings in there, and rebuilding like in the previous step.
+6. Verify that only minimal recompilation is happening by opening, for example, `sol_publisher_static.adb` in the root project (`Tutorial_Solutions`) and modifying some of the strings in there, and rebuilding like in the previous step.

    * Undo the changes after the test.